Pocock Racing Shells: Rowing Foundation

-In perpetuating the legacy and ideals of George Pocock, the George Pocock Rowing Foundation, a 501(c)(3) non-profit organization located in Seattle, serves as a community resource for the support and advancement of the sport of rowing in the Northwest.
-Established in 1984 the foundation is active in objectively promoting an awareness of rowing in the Pacific Northwest through the development of new rowing programs, providing rowing opportunities for at risk children and adults in the community, and sponsoring men and women training for the U.S. National Rowing Team.
+The George Pocock Rowing Foundation is a 501(c)(3) non-profit organization located in Seattle, which is dedicated to perpetuating the legacy and ideals of George Pocock.
+The foundation functions as a community resource, serving to support and advance the sport of rowing in the Northwest.
+Its establishment dates back to 1984, and since then, it has been actively engaged in promoting an objective awareness of rowing in the Pacific Northwest through the development of new rowing programs.
+The foundation provides rowing opportunities for at-risk children and adults in the community while also sponsoring men and women training for the U.S. National Rowing Team in a non-discriminatory manner.